 - Is there available storage space on each device for a full day’s capture?

 - Does my iOS device connect to the camera via Wi-Fi?

-- Did I check the Capture App and each camera for firmware updates?
+- Did I connect my camera to the Capture App and record a test capture?

 Prep the Site

-- Plan to capture the jobsite when there are few people around.
+- Capture when there are less people moving around.

 - Turn on lights or add external lighting.